-Earth Day has become such an incredible movement over the past several decades that it’s hard not to feel motivated to make small changes in our lives that could leave a big positive impact on our planet.
+Earth Day has become such an incredible movement over the past several decades that it’s hard not to feel motivated to make small changes in our lives that could have a sizable positive impact on our planet.

 Most people recycle, which is a great start.
-And far more people than ever are attempting to use their cars less by walking, biking, or using public transportation whenever possible.
+And far more people than ever are attempting to use their cars less by walking, biking, or using public transportation.

-But there’s one area that I believe more people should think about—the massive impact that pesticide use can have on the planet, not to mention our health.
+But there’s one area that I believe more people should think about—pesticide use.
+It has a massive impact on the planet, not to mention our health.

 Pesticides are neurotoxins that increase the risk of neurological problems in humans, including Alzheimer’s disease, Parkinson’s disease, and ALS (better known as Lou Gehrig’s disease).
-They also cause a host of acute symptoms like include chronic fatigue, insomnia, depression, brain fog, numbness, burning or tingling sensations, poor memory, muscle spasms, and migrating pains.
+They also cause a host of acute symptoms, such as chronic fatigue, insomnia, depression, brain fog, numbness, burning or tingling sensations, poor memory, muscle spasms, and migrating pain.

 In addition, many pesticides are petroleum-based and oil soluble.
 When fish or animals ingest these pollutants, their bodies have no specific mechanisms for detoxifying them.
 As such, these oil- or fat-soluble compounds become embedded in fatty tissues.
 These harmful toxins gradually move up the food chain and eventually show up in humans.

-There are many natural techniques to keep insects from coming into your home, such as sprinkling cayenne pepper around the edge of the house to repel ants.
-Nontoxic pesticides made from natural oils like clove and orange are also available.
+Fortunately there are natural ways to keep insects from coming into your home.
+One such alternative is sprinkling cayenne pepper around the edge of the house to repel ants.
+Nontoxic pesticides made from natural oils, such as clove and orange oil, are also available.

 Neem is another option.
 It works as an insect repellent and pesticide.

-Neem contains a compound called salannin which biting insects hate.
-It is more effective at repelling biting insects than the synthetic chemical DEET, which has become the main ingredient of many consumer insect repellents.
+Neem contains a compound called salannin, which biting insects hate.
+In fact, it's more effective at repelling biting insects than the synthetic chemical DEET—the main active ingredient in many consumer insect repellents.

-Generally, neem extracts don't instantly kill pests.
-The extracts contain compounds with the same shape and structure as insect hormones.
+Generally, Neem extracts don't instantly kill pests.
+Instead, the extracts contain compounds with the same shape and structure as insect hormones.
 The insects absorb these compounds, which block their endocrine systems and disrupt their reproductive cycle.
-Even though the entire elimination process may take a week or two the end result, is more preferable.
-No harmful residues are left to contaminate the environment and the insects don't develop a resistance to the insecticide.
+Even though the amount of time it takes to eliminate pests may last a week or two, the end result is more preferable.
+No harmful residues are left to contaminate the environment, and the insects don't develop a resistance to the insecticide.

-Finally, more and more organic professional pest control companies are cropping up all over the place.
-If you don’t want to take organic pest control into your own hands, then I recommend calling one of these companies.
+Finally, more organic professional pest control companies are available.
+If you don’t want to take matters into your own hands, then I recommend calling one of these companies.

 Now it's your turn: What do you use as a natural pesticide or bug spray?